mhgit/python-photo-scripts/nas-archiving/README.md

 **Description**

-Scripts to manage the creation of image storage archives.
-Originally written to tar and validate the important files before exporting to glacier.
-An MD5 can be produced for checking after a restore.
+Scripts to manage the creation of file storage archives.
+Builds a tar archive and validate files.
+The archive can then be uploaded to glacier or similar, but your responsible what what you do next.
+An MD5 is be produced for checking after a restore.

 **setup.py:** Before building or testing run the script which will create a target folder for creating the archive into.